Japanese School of New York: Campus

 Originally it was located at 187-90 Grand Central Parkway. in Jamaica Estates, Queens, near Jamaica.
 On December 22, 1980, The first location was the former Parkway School Building, purchased by the Japanese school.

 It moved to 196-25 Peck Avenue in Fresh Meadows, Queens, near Flushing.
 The second Queens location was the former P.S.
 179, which the school leased from the New York City Board of Education.
 Rick Lyman of the Philadelphia Inquirer said in 1988 that the red brick building had been covered in graffiti.
 The school moved to Yonkers on August 18, 1991, and to Greenwich on September 1, 1992.

 By the 2000s, several buildings in the Greenwich campus were vacant due to the decreased student population.
-In 2006 the Westchester Fairfield Hebrew Academy purchased the Rosemary Hall campus from the Japanese Education Alliance for $20 million, and classes for that school began there in September 2006.
+In 2006 the Westchester Fairfield Hebrew Academy (which later became Carmel Academy) purchased the Rosemary Hall campus from the Japanese Education Alliance for $20 million, and classes for that school began there in September 2006.
 The Japanese school classes remained on the Rosemary Hall campus; the Hebrew school leased several buildings on the campus to the Japanese school for up to eight years.
 The classes of each school are held in separate buildings, while both schools share the fieldstone gymnasium.

 In 2005 an arson incident occurred on the school campus.
 An office building was destroyed as a result of the arson.
 The building had a kitchen and two offices on the first floor, and a one bedroom apartment, which was not occupied at the time of the fire, on the second floor.
 The Japanese Educational Institute of New York occupied the building.